Dungeonplan/frontend/README.md

 For visualizations and all UI components we use PrimeNG: https://primefaces.org/primeng/

+## Install githooks
+Run `npx simple-git-hooks` before committing to the repository!
+This will ensure, only prettified and linted files are committed.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.